 Herpyllus ecclesiasticus female

-Stealthy ground spiders are a family of hunting spiders that spin silken retreats in leaves and under boards and stones to hide in during the day; they hunt at night.
+Unlike orbweavers, ground spiders actively hunt prey without the use of a web.
+They typically hunt at night and spin silken retreats in leaves and under boards and stones to hide in during the day.
 There are seventeen genera in the United States.
 The most commonly encountered of these is the parson spider, which enters structures in the fall to seek a hibernation site for the winter.

 Herpyllus ecclesiasticus is a rather hairy spider with flat-lying black hairs on the cephalothorax and gray hairs on the abdomen.
 The exoskeleton (easily seen on the legs) is a chestnut brown.
-The parson spider has a distinctive white dorsal pattern on the abdomen that somewhat resembles a clerical collar worn in the seventeenth and eighteenth centuries called a cravat.
-This is where the spider gets its common name.
+The common name “parson spider” is derived from the distinctive white dorsal pattern on the abdomen that somewhat resembles a clerical collar worn in the seventeenth and eighteenth centuries called a cravat.
 A small white spot is located just above the spinnerets.
 These spiders are not very large; females are 8 to 13 millimeters long and males average 6 millimeters in length.

-Like many other spiders, the parson spider is not considered medically im- portant.
-However, their bite is painful, and some individuals may experience an allergic reaction of varying symptoms.
+While the bite from a parson spider is painful, and some individuals may experience an allergic reaction of varying symptoms, they are generally not considered medically important.
 Most bites occur when the spiders are trapped against the skin in clothing and bedding.